 This program is designed to provide students with a greater awareness of the electoral process and the rights and responsibilities of voters.
-The students will assist their local election officials by filling positions at polling places on Election Day and working under the direction of the polling place presiding judge.
+The students will assist their local election officials by filling positions at polling places during the Early Voting period or on Election Day and working under the direction of the polling place presiding judge.

 What are the Benefits of Serving as an Election Clerk?

 Some of the benefits of serving as an election clerk are:

 - Election workers are paid hourly for their service.

 - Students will gain practical experience by serving their community and state.

 - Experience as an election clerk is an impressive addition to a resumé or college application.

 - Students can take part in a rewarding activity while learning about the democratic process.